dddd1007/dddd1007/README.md

 ---

 I am a Ph.D. student who majors in computational cognitive neuroscience at South China Normal University.
-I am working on **computational model of cognitive control** now.
+I am working on building the computational model of cognitive control now.
 I am trying to model the behavior of learning and decision making in human.

-My interests is **High-performance computing**, I am using Julialang to build the models in my research.
+My interests are High-performance computing.
+I am using Julialang to build the models in my research.
 I also have years of experience in R and Python.

-I am working on **educational equity of data science** as well.
-I have organized a team or working in [Capital of Statistics](https://cosx.org), to teach the program and basic statistics in universities.I worked with public institutions and NGO in Guangzhou to provide training in data science for people with disabilities.
+I am working on the educational equity of data science as well.
+I have organized a team or working in the Capital of Statistics to teach the program and basic statistics in universities.
+I worked with public institutions and NGOs in Guangzhou to provide data science training for people with disabilities.

 I was a doctor of traditional Chinese medicine.
 Moreover, I am trained as a psychotherapist now.